GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 #### Creation / Status Change

-When an Iterative take is created, it must have Iterative as its status and an ‘iter’ entry, similar to a recurring task.
-When Task::new is invoked, the 'iter', 'start', 'end', and 'until' will be parsed into an RRule and set as a 'rrule' UDA.
-The first due date will be calculated, if not already set, along with any other properties needed.
-At this point, an iterative task acts the same as any other task
+When an Iterative task is created, it must have Iterative as its status and an `iter` entry, similar to a recurring task.
+When the status is set to Iterative (via `Task::new` or `Task::set_status`), the `iter` value is parsed into an RRule and stored as an `rrule` UDA.

+The first due date and the RRule's `DTSTART` anchor are chosen as follows:

+- If the caller has already set `due` on the task before the transition, that value is used as both the first due date and `DTSTART`.
+The caller's `due` is preserved exactly.
+- If `due` is not set, `DTSTART` is set to the time of the transition ("now"), and the first due date is the first RRule occurrence on or after now (inclusive).
+For example, with `iter = weekdays` on a Saturday, the first due date will be the following Monday; with `iter = weekly` on any day, the first due date will be that same day.

-If a task is changed from some other status to iterative using the Task::change_status function, the same logic as creation is followed.
+If `iter_type` is not set, it defaults to `chained`.
+At this point, an iterative task acts the same as any other task.

 #### Done